denis-yuen/gatk-sv-clinical-example/README.md

 Clinical WGS SV Pipeline Overview
 Modules, Steps, and Workflows

-The workflow is divided into several modules shared with the joint calling version of this pipeline as well as several custom steps specific to clinical processing of a single sample with a reference panel.
+The test workflow is divided into several modules shared with the joint calling version of this pipeline as well as several custom steps specific to clinical processing of a single sample with a reference panel.

 - Module 00: Preprocessing